dwyl/image-classifier/README.md

 ### 3. Receiving image files

 Now, let's start by receiving some image files.
 In order to classify them, we need to have access to begin with, right?
+NOTE: NOT CLEAR.

 With `LiveView`,
 we can easily do this by using